dromer1967/flight-sim/FSUIPC/A2A Cessna 172R Honeycomb Bravo/README.md

 [Auto]
 1=Lua A2AC172RBravoAnn
 2=Lua A2AC172RBravoAp
-3=Lua A2AC172RBravoTrm

 [LuaFiles]
 1=A2AC172RBravoAnn
 2=A2AC172RBravoAp
-3=A2AC172RBravoTrm
 ```

-Please note that it is advised to use a separate A2A C172 profile in fsuipc for the [Auto] section so the lua files will only load when the A2A C172 is loaded.
+Please note that it is advised to use a separate A2A C172 profile in fsuipc so the lua files will only load when the A2A C172 is loaded.
 Please check the fsuipc manuals for that.